k8lion/Neurogenesis/README.md

 # Neurogenesis
+## Code navigation
+The main script for training a growing neural network is found in `exp/runneurogenesis.jl`.
+This script accepts command line arguments, detailed in `exp/utilities.jl`, such as the trigger and initialization strategies, base architecture, dataset, and hyperparameters.
+Models and basic operations are defined in `src/models.jl`.
+Trigger scoring functions are defined in `src/scores.jl`.
+Initialization functions are defined `src/initializations.jl`.

+## Running experiments

 0. If you do not have Julia >= 1.6.0, [download and install Julia](https://julialang.org/downloads/) and add it to your `PATH`.